 The whole idea of business process management (BPM) and Metrics Reference Model is to create a hierarchy of performance metrics.
 This keeps the senior management informed and updated about the business goals and accomplishments.

-This is a new addition which enables the organizations to interchange electronic data and share it across various platforms (internally as well as externally) for mutual benefits.
+This is a new addition that enables the organizations to interchange electronic data and share it across various platforms (internally as well as externally) for mutual benefits.

 A program that can be driven upon all these legends to identify and explore new ways of handling complex business events and situations is known as ‘Knowledge Management’ which is an essential part of Business Intelligence.